ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Testing Details

 While the first pattern represents the given formatting instructions - other output formats were accepted as well.
 It's important to note that responses claiming, for example, the challenge is impossible or asking for specific values to substitute into the symbols, will frequently lack fitting LaTeX expressions.
 Therefore, the absence of relevant LaTeX usually indicates a missing or incoherent answer, not a parsing issue.
 Overall, this stage was successful in 98\% of cases.

 The extracted LaTeX expression is then cleaned and parsed into a SymPy expression using \texttt{sympy.parsing.latex.parse\_latex}.
 If the parsing fails, we resort to using an LLM (gemini-2.0-flash) for this translation.
 It's important to note that not all ``final answer'' expressions extracted by our permissive regexes are valid LaTeX or even mathematical expressions.
 Therefore, a failure to produce a working SymPy expression usually indicates a broken or irrelevant answer, rather than a translation issue.
 Overall, this stage was successful in 96.1\% of cases.
+Responses that could not be translated into valid SymPy expressions after both parsing attempts were excluded from aggregate statistics.

-The resulting SymPy expression undergoes two distinct validation checks against the reference answer (also represented as a SymPy object):
+As detailed in Section \ref{subsection-Testing-Methods}, the resulting SymPy expression undergoes two distinct validation checks against the reference answer (also represented as a SymPy object).

-\textbf{Symbolic validation}.
-The difference between the extracted expression and the correct answer is simplified via \texttt{SymPy.simplify}.
-If the simplification reduces this difference to zero (or a constant, in the case of indefinite integrals), the answer is deemed correct.

-\textbf{Numeric validation}.
-We randomly generate numerical values for each variable (e.g., $x$ and any symbolic perturbation parameters) and substitute them into both the LLM's result and the correct answer.
-If the relative difference between the two evaluations is less than 0.002\%, the answers are considered matching.
-This process is repeated five times to mitigate the risk of coincidental matches.
-To allow the detection of numeric equivalence between indefinite integrals, we require that all 5 repetitions produce the same difference (not necessarily zero), concluding that the expressions are equivalent up to a constant factor.

 Due to the limitations of SymPy (imperfections in \texttt{SymPy.simplify}, handling of very large numbers in \texttt{.evalf()}, etc.), if either validation method confirms an answer, it is treated as correct (false positives are highly unlikely).
-Out of all the valid SymPy expressions created on the previous stage, 97.6\% were successfully tested.
+Out of all the valid SymPy expressions created in the previous stage, 97.6\% were successfully tested.
 Responses that could not be verified by either method due to SymPy's technical limitations were excluded from the data analysis and omitted from the reported statistics.

-In terms of resources required for this work, by far the biggest compute consumer was querying the LLMs.
-The total number of successful queries for all the tests is $17092\cdot17 = 290,564$ (5-10\% additional calls were made during development, and due to provider rate limits and network issues).
-These were done via cloud API calls, for a total expense of: OpenAI $\sim$1400\$ (for o4-mini, GPT-4.1, GPT-4o, GPT-4o-mini), Google $\sim$150\$ (for Gemini 2.5 Flash, Gemini 2.0 Flash, Gemma-3-27b-it), Hugging Face $\sim$600\$ (for all other models; interface providers used: Novita, Together AI, Nebius AI Studio).
-Temperature was set to the default value (1 for OpenAI and Google, 0.5 for Hugging Face).